On Howland time-independent formulation of CP-divisible quantum evolutions: Periodically controlled open quantum systems

 with initial conditions often stated as $\rho_{0}$ and $\Lambda_0 = I$.
 One can show \cite{Rivas2012,Chruscinski2014a} that if the MME is satisfied, then the resulting $\Lambda_t$ is CP-divisible if and only if $L_t$ admits the so-called \emph{standard (Kossakowski -- Lindblad -- Gorini -- Sudarshan)} form (we put $\hbar = 1$)

 where $H_t = H_{t}^{\hadj} \in \matrd$ is the effective Hamiltonian of the system and $( V_{k,t})$ is a sequence of time-dependent noise operators.
-No universal methods of solving \eqref{eq:MMELambda} are known apart from general techniques involving Dyson or Magnus series expansions \cite{Alicki2006a,Rivas2012,Blanes1998}.
-Nevertheless, if the function $t\mapsto L_t$ is \emph{constant} or \emph{periodic}, the exact solutions are known.
-In the former case, namely if $L_t = L$, the solution is the celebrated \emph{quantum dynamical semigroup} $\{e^{tL} : t \geqslant 0 \}$, i.e. one-parameter, strongly continuous contraction semigroup of CP, TP maps on $\matrd$; then, $L$ is an infinitesimal generator of this semigroup given in standard form \eqref{eq:StandardForm}, however without any time dependence (see \cite{Lindblad1976,Gorini1976,Alicki2006a,Rivas2012,Davies1974,Davies1976} and references therein for details).
+No universal method of solving \eqref{eq:MMELambda} is known apart from general techniques involving Dyson or Magnus expansions \cite{Alicki2006a,Rivas2012,Blanes1998}.
+Nevertheless, if the function $t\mapsto L_t$ is \emph{constant} or \emph{periodic}, the exact form of solutions is known.
+In the former case, namely if $L_t = L$, the solution is the celebrated \emph{quantum dynamical semigroup} $\{e^{tL} : t \geqslant 0 \}$, i.e.~one-parameter, strongly continuous contraction semigroup of CP, TP maps on $\matrd$; then, $L$ is an infinitesimal generator of this semigroup given in standard form \eqref{eq:StandardForm}, however without any time dependence (see \cite{Lindblad1976,Gorini1976,Alicki2006a,Rivas2012,Davies1974,Davies1976} and references therein for details).
+The latter case, involving periodic time-dependence of $L_t$ is more involved, as we elaborate in next section.